ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 3. Now trace the rays backwards as shown in Figure 5.
 You will find that they all intersect at a point on the same side as the object.
 :::Note
 Make sure to indicate on your drawing the image distance and image height.
-You can use SIM3 to check these two numbers.
+You can use Simulation 3 to check these two numbers.
 :::

-When an object is inside the focal length of a convex lens, the lens no longer converges the light rays to a single point.
+When an object is inside the focal length of a convex lens, the lens no longer causes the light rays to converge to a single point.
 The image is bigger.
 Such a setup is called a *magnifier.* Since light does not actually pass through the point where the image is formed, we call the image a *virtual image.*

 ### Concave Lens - Object Outside Focal Length